ahmad-zurih/rag-framework/readme.md

     python django-server/manage.py runserver
     ```

     *   This will start the Django development server, allowing you to access the web interface for chat and search (usually at `http://127.0.0.1:8000/` in your web browser).
+Check Django deployment for deployment

     *   To use the command-line tools: